 The Signup Place is an online signup sheets website with many features such as various reminder emails and the scheduling of signups.

 You can join The Signup Place by registering.
-You will get three free signup sheets along with six credits to get you started.
+You will get three free signup sheets along with six dollars to get you started.

-Activating or starting a signup page will typically cost two to three credits based on its size.
-You can purchase credits for $1USD each.
+Activating or starting a signup page will typically cost 50 cents to three dollars based on its size.
+You can add money to your balance.